Moving to UK from South Africa – 2025 Returning Guide

 Websites such as Prospects offer career advice, job listings, and information on various industries.

-Additionally, the UK government’s Jobcentre Plus provides support for job seekers, including job listings and advice on writing CVs and preparing for interviews.
+The UK government’s Jobcentre Plus also supports job seekers, including job listings and advice on writing CVs and preparing for interviews.

 Brush up on your interview skills by practising common interview questions and answers.